Prerequisites

 You need the redirect URL for creating a new Facebook application in the next step.

-Create a new Facebook application
+Create a Facebook application

 1. Navigate to and log in to the Facebook developer portal.